yak1ex/filtered/README.md

 - `by`

+Mandatory.
 Specify a source filter module you want to apply on an external module.

 - `with`